 What if all of the Health Care Liens exceed what I get in my injury case?

 Don’t worry, you won’t be left with nothing.
 While the Health Care Lien Act protects health care providers by making sure that they are paid, it also protects the patient.
 The health care lienholders’ combined interests cannot legally exceed 40% of the total recovery from your case.
 If there is not enough money to go around without hitting the 40% ceiling, the law provides for pro-rata shares and further differentiates between different kinds of providers.
 However, that does not mean that the remainder of your medical bills are forgiven.
-In order to try to avoid you having to pay any additional bills out of pocket after, your attorney will try to work something out with the lienholders.
+In order to try to avoid having to pay any additional bills out of pocket after your case closes, your attorney may try to work something out with the lienholders, where appropriate.
 Often, and depending on the total bill amounts, negotiations are had to reduce the bills when your case is about to settle.
 These end negotiations on medical bills with lienholders is an additional benefit of having a personal injury attorney represent you.

 Besides a Medical Lien, what other options exist for dealing with bills?